franciscoxavier04/pm-BIM/docs/release-notes/15-4-0/README.md

 sidebar_navigation:
     title: 15.4.0
 release_version: 15.4.0
-release_date: 2025-03-06
+release_date: 2025-03-19
 ---

 # OpenProject 15.4.0

-Release date: 2025-03-06
+Release date: 2025-03-19

-We released OpenProject [OpenProject 15.4.0](https://community.openproject.org/versions/2165).
+We released [OpenProject 15.4.0](https://community.openproject.org/versions/2165).
 The release contains several bug fixes, and we recommend updating to the newest version.
 In these Release Notes, we will give an overview of important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.

 ## Important feature changes